July 2012 Archive

 Written by AudioNotch Team on July 10, 2012

+Hi all, We're pleased to announce that AudioNotch has been profiled in the McMaster Silhouette !
 You’re at a rock concert, listening to your favourite musician rip a guitar solo, or at a crowded nightclub, fist pumping to a blaring techno pop song.
-When you eventually leave, on top of fun memories (or lack thereof), you still have that ringing in your ears.
+When you eventually leave, on top of fun memories (or lack thereof),...